 Joanna Wyganowska, VP of Marketing | Infinite Leap

-Just as a physical checkup is the smart thing to do to care for yourself, so is taking the time to perform a “health checkup” of your real-time technologies.
+Just as a physical checkup is a smart thing to do to care for yourself, so is taking the time to perform a “health checkup” of your real-time technologies.
 If done properly, you’ll learn if your system is running optimally and if there are current or pending concerns.
-You’ll also likely see opportunities that you can use your resources more wisely to deliver against the outcomes that you and your organization is expecting.
+You’ll also likely see opportunities where you can use your resources more wisely to deliver against the outcomes you and your organization are expecting.

 We strongly recommend that you consider the following topics and questions as you undertake your annual audit:

 1. How long has the system been in place?

 2. What does your current infrastructure look like?
 Have you taken into consideration new technological developments in real-time technologies?